SS Luray Victory: Shipwreck

-In January of 1946, the SS Luray Victory departed Baltimore, Maryland.
+In January 1946, Luray Victory departed Baltimore, Maryland.
 She was transporting grain to Bremerhaven, Germany as part of the Marshall Plan.
 She crossed the Atlantic Ocean at a speed near her maximum 16.5 knots.
-In the night of January 30, 1946, the SS Luray Victory entered the Straits of Dover.
+In the night of January 30, 1946, Luray Victory entered the Straits of Dover.
 She had no local maritime pilot on board and was steaming too fast and too close to the shore.
 The ship ran aground at Goodwin Sands, off the coast of Deal, Kent, England.
 She hit the sandbank hard and the engines stopped.
 By 9:00 p.m. the chief engineer had informed the captain that the engines were unable to be repaired.
 The captain of the ship sent a radio distress signal to the coast guard.
 At 10:27 p.m. the coast guard found the ship.
 A rescue could not be made until morning due to a low tide and rough seas.

-On the morning of January 31, 1946, the rescue tugs, HMS Lady Bassey and Persia tried to free the ship but the attempt was abandoned due to gale force winds.
-At 4:00 p.m., the coast guard returned to find the SS Luray Victory breaking up and realised salvage was impossible.
+On the morning of January 31, the rescue tugs, HMS Lady Bassey and Persia tried to free the ship, but the attempt was abandoned due to gale force winds.
+At 4:00 p.m., the coast guard returned to find Luray Victory breaking up and realised salvage was impossible.
 The forty-nine crew abandoned the ship, moved to shore by Freddie Upton, the lifeboat captain.

 The top part of the shipwreck was visible for fifty years at 51º-ll'-04N, 001º-31'-62E.

-On December 24, 1946, the SS Northeastern Victory was also wrecked on the Goodwin Sands.
+On December 24, 1946, was also wrecked on the Goodwin Sands.